Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Experiments

 \section{Experiments}

-We perform the experiments on CIFAR-10, CIFAR-100 dataset ~\cite{krizhevsky2009learning}, Tiny-ImageNet \cite{le2015tiny} dataset with different degrees of heterogeneity in the balanced settings (i.e., the same number of samples per client but the class label distribution of each varies).
+We perform the experiments on CIFAR-10, CIFAR-100~\citep{krizhevsky2009learning}, Tiny-ImageNet \citep{le2015tiny} datasets with different degrees of heterogeneity in the balanced settings (i.e., the same number of samples per client but the class label distribution of each varies).
 We set the total number of clients to $100$ in all our experiments.
-We sample the clients with a ratio of $0.1$, i.e., 10 percent of clients are sampled on an average per communication round, similar to the protocol followed in \cite{acar2021federated}.
-We build our experiments using publicly available codebase by \cite{acar2021federated}.
+We set the client participation rate to $0.1$, i.e., 10 percent of clients are sampled on an average per communication round, similar to the protocol followed in \citep{acar2021federated}.
+We build our experiments using publicly available codebase by \citep{acar2021federated}.

 For generating non-iid data, Dirichlet distribution is used.
-To simulate the effect of label imbalance, for every client we sample the 'probability distribution' over the classes from the distribution $p_{k}^{dir} = Dir(\delta,C)$.
+To simulate the effect of label imbalance, for every client we sample the 'probability distribution' over the classes from the aforementioned Dirichlet distribution $p_{k}^{dir} = Dir(\delta,C)$.
 Every sample of $p_{k}^{Dir}$ is a vector of length $C$ and all the elements of this vector are non-negative and sum to 1.
 This vector represents the label distribution for the client.
-The parameter $\delta$ captures the degree of heterogeneity.
+The parameter $\delta$ known as the 'concentration parameter', captures the degree of label heterogeneity.
 Lower values of $\delta$ capture high heterogeneity and as the value of $\delta$ increases, the label distribution becomes more uniform.
 Another parameter of Dirichlet distribution (i.e., $C$), its value can be interpreted from the training dataset ( $C=100$ for CIFAR-100).
 For notational convenience, we omit $C$ from $Dir(\delta,C)$ by simply re-writing as $Dir(\delta)$.
-By configuring the concentration parameter $\delta$ to 0.6 and 0.3, we generate the data from moderate to high heterogeneity, which is in line with the approach followed in \cite{acar2021federated} and \cite{yurochkin2019bayesian}.
-In a balanced setting, each client receives the same number of samples.
+By configuring the concentration parameter $\delta$ to 0.6 and 0.3, we sample the data using the Dirichlet distribution across the labels for each client from moderate to high heterogeneity by controlling $\delta$.
+This is in line with the approach followed in \citep{acar2021federated} and \citep{yurochkin2019bayesian}.